swiftlang/swift-evolution/proposals/0305-swiftpm-binary-target-improvements.md

 Note that although the `type` key is always `executable` in this proposal, this is expected to allow the support for artifact archives to be extended in future proposals to support libraries, resource sets, and other types of binary artifacts.

 This proposal uses [target triples](https://clang.llvm.org/docs/CrossCompilation.html#target-triple) as the variant selectors.
-A single variant may support more than one target triple.
+A single variant may support more than one target triple, as in the case of universal binaries.

 ### Archive processing